 "Flip a switch.
 Turn a gear.
 Could Baby be an engineer?"
 This baby loves to find out all about how things work!
 She's full of questions — just like a grown-up engineer — and she's determined to learn the answers.
 In this charming book from the Future Baby board book series, baby learns fun facts about a variety of engineering fields, including electrical, mechanical, and civil engineering, as well as the importance of keeping a curious spirit and refusing to give up.
 This delightful and encouraging board book is sure to spark some engineering spirit in everyone!

-Mary Golda Ross was the only girl in her high school math class, and she proved that she could excel.
-But for a woman — especially a Cherokee woman — in the 1930s, teaching seemed like a better career.
-Still, she dreamed of finding opportunities in math, and in 1942, she succeeded, winning a spot at Lockheed as an aerospace engineer.
+Mary Golda Ross was the only girl in her college math class, and she proved that she could excel.
+She taught math at several high schools while taking graduate courses in the summers but she dreamed of finding more opportunities to apply her mathematical talents.
+In 1942, she succeeded, winning a spot at Lockheed as an aerospace engineer.
 She thrived, and before long, she had been invited to a super secret team called Skunk Works — one which was working on cutting-edge designs for future space travel!
-In this compelling picture book biography, author Traci Sorell and illustrator Natasha Donovan capture the life of a little-known pioneer in STEM, celebrating how she blazed a trail for others behind her.
+This compelling picture book biography captures the fascinating life of this little-known pioneer in STEM who became the first Native American aerospace engineer, celebrating how she blazed a trail for others behind her.

 As a 7-year-old during WWII, Raye Montague toured a captured German submarine and immediately set her sights on becoming an engineer.
 Little did she know that sexism and racism would challenge her dream every step of the way.
 Raye ended up working at the US Navy as a typist, studying engineering at night.
 One day, when all the engineers were sick with the flu, she astonished everyone by completing all of their work.
 She went on to become the first person to design a ship on a computer and the Navy's first female ship designer.
 This inspiring picture book from the Amazing Scientists series celebrates a pioneer who changed ship design forever.